BernardoRamalhete/netflixclone/README.md

 ```
 cd ../
 ```
-<li>The start the app by using the following command in the terminal</li>
+<li>Then start the app by using the following command in the terminal</li>

 ```
 npm start